 For her part, Dr. Spencer-Manzon worries about consumers who learn that they may have a decreased risk for a certain disease or condition and may interpret this to mean they won’t have to worry about that aspect of their health.
 “So many factors must be considered,” Dr. Spencer-Manzon says.
 “We are learning new things about genetics each day.”

 Meanwhile, there’s still much we don’t know about the impact that knowledge gleaned from a genetic test result might have on a person’s psychology.
-In a study published earlier this year by Yale researchers, participants who were told they had a gene that predisposed them to depression were more likely to report they had experienced a period of major depression than those who were told they lacked the gene.
+In a study published last year by Yale researchers, participants who were told they had a gene that predisposed them to depression were more likely to report they had experienced depressive symptoms than those who were told they lacked the gene.
 (In both cases, the information was fictitious, as the researchers did not sequence the participants' genes.)

 In the end, neither geneticist would recommend a particular brand of the DNA testing kits.
 If a person is curious about tracing family roots back several centuries, then the tests could be fun, Dr. Spencer-Manzon says.
 But, it’s risky to engage in any genetic testing without some form of professional genetic counseling, Dr. Jeffries says.